Fort Arkansas |

 (1895 - 1941/1961), Spokane

-Originally called Post at Spokane.
+Originally called Post at Spokane (3), located on the Spokane River on the west side of the city.
 Consolidated all of northeast Washington's military activities.
-Became an Army Air Corps (Air Force) base in 1941.
-After closing, the post was home to three separate colleges; Spokane Falls Community College, Holy Names College (renamed Fort Wright College) until 1982, and the Mukogawa Fort Wright Institute since 1990.
+Became an Army Hospital in 1941.
+Became an Air Force post in 1947 as a hospital and housing area for Fairchild AF Base.
+After closing, the post became home to Spokane Falls Community College (no original military buildings remaining), and Holy Names College (renamed Fort Wright College) until 1982, which reopened as Mukogawa Fort Wright Institute in 1990.
+See also Fort George Wright Tour from Spokane Historical Society

 Fort Spokane (1)